MichaelCurrin/dev-cheatsheets/cheatsheets/shell/scripting/skip-errors.md

 If you run `echo $?` you'll see `0` for success, as it uses the exit code for the entire line above it (which will come from the last executed piece).

-It works for variables and subshells too.
-Here using `npm outdated` which gives an error if there are packages to update, and capturing the output in a variable without aborting.
+This works for variables and subshells too.

+Example - here using `npm outdated` which gives an error if there are packages to update, and capturing the output in a variable without aborting.

 ```console
 $ OUTDATED=$(npm outdated)